To download a copy of the agenda here.

 When a long-awaited new (company-wide) database project is finally approved, what happens?!
 Two years on:- where are we?
-How was the implementation and migration conducted?
-What were the successes, pitfalls and learnings?
+How were the implementation and migration conducted?
+What are the successes, pitfalls and learnings?
 What are our actions now?
-Has it lived up to its promise, or are there moments of “come back old database, all is forgiven!”
+Has it lived up to its promise, and what direction will we take now?

 14.00hrs-15.30hrs (Digital Archiving)

 1. Getting Started with Digital Preservation: an Overview

 Sara Day Thomson, Research Officer, Digital Preservation Coalition

 Digital data is a defining feature of our age: industry, commerce, government, research, health, education, and the heritage sector depend on digital materials to satisfy diverse information needs and expectations.
 But digital objects are fragile: at risk of loss, corruption or obsolescence, not to mention unlawful alteration or theft.
 Digital preservation – the series of managed activities necessary to ensure that digital materials remain accessible – is an issue which all organisations will need to address sooner or later.
 This session provides an overview of some fundamental principles to equip information practitioners with the knowledge they need to get started with digital preservation.

 As the DPC’s Research Officer, Sara undertakes much of the DPC’s project work, becoming involved with some of the latest research in managing, accessing and sharing digital content.
 She has recently authored two of the DPC’s popular Technology Watch Reports on ‘Preserving Social Media’ and ‘Preserving Transactional Data.’
 She also co-presents DPC’s training workshops ‘Getting Started…’ and ‘Making Progress with Digital Preservation.’

 2. Digital Archiving Strategies